Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-17 - Daily Stoic Reflection.md

 5. **How will I improve tomorrow?**

-	Tomorrow, I will be better, that I was today, I wil do my duty, without an conplaint.
+	Tomorrow, I will be better, that I was today, I will do my duty, without a complaint.

 ## Other Methods